-This exercise can be done without a leash in an enclosed safe area or on a long line.
+This exercise of walking your dog can be done without a leash in an enclosed safe area or on a long line.
 Luring teaches your puppy to focus on you and sit when you stop.

 If the puppy is jumping up, then you are holding the treat too high.
 Your arm should hang naturally by your side.
 For a tiny pup such as a toy breed, you will need to bend down to make sure your pup is staying focused on the treat.
 Or, use a wooden spoon with a sticky treat, such as peanut butter, to avoid having to bend over.